cloudfoundry-attic/bosh-lite/README.md

     vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
     ```

-1. Rename Vagrantfile.aws to Vagrantfile
 1. Set environment variables called `BOSH_AWS_ACCESS_KEY_ID` and `BOSH_AWS_SECRET_ACCESS_KEY` with the appropriate values.
 If you've followed along with other documentation such as [these steps to deploy Cloud Foundry on AWS](http://docs.cloudfoundry.com/docs/running/deploying-cf/ec2/index.html#deployment-env-prep), you may simply need to source your `bosh_environment` file.
 1. Make sure the EC2 secure group you are using in the `Vagrantfile` exists and allows inbound TCP traffice on ports 25555 (for the BOSH director) and 22 (for SSH).
-1. Run Vagrant from the base directory of this repository (which uses the Vagrantfile):
+1. Run Vagrant from the `aws` folder:

     ```
+    cd aws
     vagrant up --provider=aws
+    cd ..
     ```

 1. Bosh target (login with admin/admin)

     ```
-    bosh target 192.168.50.4
+    bosh target <IP of the box>
     Target set to `Bosh Lite Director'
     Your username: admin
     Enter password: admin